xiaoaaa2/Ada-SD/finetune_extractor/README.md

-This is the initial repo for Finetune Speaker Embedding Extractor for Speaker Diarisation.
+This is the initial repo for finetuning Speaker Embedding Extractor for Speaker Diarization.

 To finetune the model, run ```bash train.sh```.